D3 and K2: The Immune-Boosting Combo

 Symptoms of vitamin D3 and K2 deficiency may include frequent sickness, fatigue, depression, impaired wound healing, bleeding or bruising easily, muscle pain, bone loss, and hair loss.

 This is why supplementation is highly beneficial for bone health, cardiovascular function, better immunity, and overall bodily function.
+One quality brand to consider is the D3 K2 Mulsion from Genestra.
 The emulsified form of D3 and K2 can be easily absorbed by the body and would greatly aid in meeting your vitamin needs.
 Just 10 drops of the D3K2 Mulsion formula plus a diet of D3-rich sources (such as wild-caught fish, sunflower seeds, shitake mushrooms, and almond milk) and you are good to go.
+Or if you have been prescribed by your doctor to take high doses of D3, go on and match it with your own K2 bottle too so you can make the most our of your vitamins.
+MK-7 (Vitamin K2) 150 mcg 100 Vcaps is a great option if you're looking at the best form of K2.